 (Image: Onne Vegter)

-The Manyeleti Game Reserve is one of the hidden gems of greater Kruger, and one of its best kept secrets.
-You can expect excellent game viewing here, and great value for money.
-It combines well with a safari inside the Kruger National Park, but is also a wonderful standalone safari destination in its own right.
+Manyeleti is one of Greater Kruger's hidden gems.
+Expect outstanding game viewing, varied landscapes, fewer vehicles, and excellent value for money.
+The reserve combines well with a safari inside the Kruger National Park, but also stands strong as a destination on its own.

-Have you visited the Manyeleti Game Reserve?
-What were your impressions?
-Let us know in the comments.
+Have you visited the Manyeleti?
+Share your impressions in the comments.

 You may also want to look at